amgarton47/CS62data-structures/Darwin/project/README.md

 This class represents (x,y) points in the world and constants for compass directions.
 This class is already implemented for you.

 ### `WorldMap`
 This class handles all of the graphics for the simulation.
 This class is already implemented for you.
+They key method in this class is the `drawSquare` method that your creature will need to call to update the visual status of the game.

 ### `Species`
 This class represents a species, and provides operations for reading in a species description from a file and for working with the programs that each creature executes.
 You must fill in some basic methods, as well as a constructor that reads in the instructions from the .txt files in the **Creatures** folder.
-See **Appendix A - Species Programming** for more on how `Creature`s should behave based on their species.
+See **Appendix A - Species Programming** for more on how `Creature`s should behave based on their species.  **Note:** You may assume that the creature file is properly formatted, i.e., that if follows the specification in the appendix and that all of the instructions are valid instructions.

 ### `Creature`
 Objects of this class represent individual creatures, along with operations for creating new creatures and for